+\begin{theorem} Let $\F{X}$ be a smooth and proper formal scheme over $\Spf(\m{O}_{k})$.
+Then $\Perf(\F{X})$ is smooth and proper as an $\m{O}_k$-linear stable \cat if and only if $\F{X}$ is algebraizable. \end{theorem}

+In order to prove this theorem, we require some preliminary results.
+At the end of the section, we will also describe related results that do not rely on the smoothness hypothesis for $\F{X}$.\\

-The aim of this section is to prove the following theorem. \begin{theorem} Let $\F{X}$ be a smooth and proper formal scheme over $\mathrm{Spf}(\m{O}_{k})$.
-Then $\Perf(\F{X})$ is smooth and proper as a $\Ok-$linear stable \cat if and only if $\F{X}$ is algebraizable. \end{theorem} In order to prove this theorem we start with the following lemma, that is an extension in the case of algebraic space (that we always assume to be separated and of finite type) of \cite[2.5]{liu}. \begin{lemma} Let $X_{k}$ be an algebraic space over $k$, then $X_{k}$ has a model over $\m{O}_{k}$.
-Furthermore if $X$ is proper we can choose the model to be proper. \end{lemma} \begin{proof} Since we ar enow working with underived objects, we start obseriving that by Noetherian approximation (in particular we can use the second point of \cite[19.4.0.2]{SAG} with $n=0$) there exists a model $X$ of $X_{k}$ over an open subset $V\subseteq \Spec(\m{O}_{k})$, that is again separated and of finite type.
-Now we consider an atlas $U_{k}\to X_{k}$ and by \cite[2.5]{liu}, we can extend the scheme $U_{k}$ to a model $U$ faithfully flat over $\Spec(\m{O}_{k})$.
-Eventually restricting $V$ we can suppose that $U|_{V} \to X$ is a surjective \'etale map.
-Now considering the following diagram:
+We begin by proving the following lemma, which extends \cite[Proposition 2.5]{liu} to the case of algebraic spaces (which we always assume to be separated and of finite type).

+\begin{lemma} Let $X_{k}$ be an algebraic space over $k$.
+Then $X_{k}$ admits a model over $\m{O}_{k}$.
+Furthermore, if $X_k$ is proper, we can choose the model to be proper. \end{lemma} \begin{proof} We observe that, since $X_k$ is of finite type, we can extend it to a model $X$ over an open subset $V\subseteq \Spec(\m{O}_{k})$, such that $X$ is again separated and of finite type.
+Consider an atlas $U_{k}\to X_{k}$.
+By \cite[Proposition 2.5]{liu}, we can extend the scheme $U_{k}$ to a model $U$ that is faithfully flat over $\Spec(\m{O}_{k})$.
+By suitably shrinking $V$, we may assume that the restriction $U|_{V} \to X$ is a surjective \'etale map.
+Consider the following pushout diagram:

-and using \cite[lemma 3.1.6]{nagata} we say that $j$ is injective, $\alpha$ is an atlas and $Y$ is an algebraic space, separated and of finite type, faithfully flat over $\Spec(\m{O}_{k})$.
-By construction $Y$ is a model of $X_{k}$ but it may not be proper.
-For this reason we use the main theorem of \cite{nagata} to find a proper algebraic space $\bar{Y}$ with an open immersion $Y\to \Bar{Y}$ and now the closure of $X$ in $\bar{Y}$ is the required proper model by \cite[tag 0CMK]{stacks-project}. \end{proof}
+By \cite[Lemma 3.1.6]{nagata}, we deduce that $j$ is injective, $\alpha$ is an atlas, and $Y$ is an algebraic space of finite type, faithfully flat over $\Spec(\m{O}_{k})$.
+By construction, $Y$ is a model of $X_{k}$, though it may not be proper.
+To resolve this, we invoke \cite[Theorem 1.2.1]{nagata} to find a proper algebraic space $\bar{Y}$ equipped with an open immersion $Y\to \bar{Y}$.
+The closure of $X$ inside $\bar{Y}$ then provides the required proper model, by \cite[Tag 0CMK]{stacks-project}. \end{proof}